-Get ready for the 4th!
-Independence Day is one of the best holidays of the year.
-And it's the epitome of summer, which means grilling is a necessity.
-To make your party a success, we've rounded up four 4th of July recipes that are fan favorites.
+Get ready for the 4th of July - one of the best holidays of the year.
+It's the epitome of the summer season, which means grilling is a necessity.
+To make your party a success, we've rounded up four recipes for Independence Day that are fan favorites.

 Prepare for a patriotic meal and have a very happy 4th of July!

 Skip the fatty store-bought stuff and make a lighter potato salad right at home.
 Out of all the 4th of July recipes, potato salad is one of the most popular.
 And with light buttermilk and low-fat mayo, you can stay summer fit while eating well.